-We now summarise the full configuration space and the action of the dynamical--lattice regulator.
+We summarise the full configuration space and the action of the dynamical lattice regulator.
 The basic kinematical variables are: \begin{itemize} \item a geometry field $x : \Lambda \to \R^d$, constrained to take values in the principal admissible component $\Xadm\subset(\R^d)^\Lambda$ introduced in Section~\ref{sec:local-geometry}; \item gauge link variables $U_\mu(n)\in G$ attached to each oriented edge $(n,\mu)$ of the abstract hypercubic lattice $\Lambda$; \item matter fields $\Phi(n)$ (scalars, spinors, etc.) living on the sites $n\in\Lambda$. \end{itemize}

 We denote the full configuration collectively by $(x,U,\Phi)$.
-The geometry degrees of freedom $x$ are governed by a local $\Ed$--invariant action $S_x[x]$ as in Section~\ref{sec:geometry-measure}, while the gauge and matter fields are coupled to $x$ through a local field action $S_{\mathrm{fields}}[x,U,\Phi]$.
+The geometry degrees of freedom $x$ are governed by a local action $S_x[x]$ built from Euclidean invariants of the embedding data as in \S\ref{sec:geometry-measure}, while the gauge and matter fields are coupled to $x$ through a local field action $S_{\mathrm{fields}}[x,U,\Phi]$.
 The total action is

-For complete precision one first defines the functional integral in finite volume, for instance on a time-open cylinder $\Lambda_{T,L}\subset\Z^d$ (with the first lattice direction singled out as index time), where all measures are ordinary finite products.
+For complete precision one first defines the functional integral in finite volume, for instance on a time-open cylinder $\Lambda_{T,L}\subset\Z^d$, with the first lattice direction singled out as index time, where all measures are ordinary finite products.
 The infinite--lattice notation used below is then understood as the limit $\Lambda_{T,L}\nearrow\Z^d$ on local observables.
 Global translation/rotation zero modes of $x$ may be fixed (or quotiented) in finite volume; this does not affect the local structure of the actions below nor the reflection positivity statements proved later.